 All transfer students in music must take an advisory examination in theory.
 This includes ear-training, keyboard work, harmonization, and analysis.
 The results of the examination will be used to aid in planning a practical schedule of courses consistent with the student’s training and ability.
 The examinations are given at stated times during registration in each semester or summer term.
 Students in music degree programs also must audition.
 See the “School of Music ” information in this chapter.

-Up to one-fourth of the number of hours required for the baccalaureate degree may be taken in Independent and Distance Learning (IDL) courses.
-Acceptance of such work is contingent upon its applicability to the student’s curriculum; therefore, students should obtain approval from the dean of the College of Music & Dramatic Arts before registering for IDL courses.
-IDL study in music theory and work in applied music completed through other universities or colleges must be verified by examination and auditions.
+Up to one-fourth of the number of hours required for the baccalaureate degree may be taken in Distance Learning Programs (DLP) courses.
+Acceptance of such work is contingent upon its applicability to the student’s curriculum; therefore, students should obtain approval from the dean of the College of Music & Dramatic Arts before registering for DLP courses.
+DLP study in music theory and work in applied music completed through other universities or colleges must be verified by examination and auditions.

 Requirements for a Second Bachelor’s Degree